dedeswim/hugo-personal-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Computer Science M.Sc. student at **École polytechnique fédérale de Lausanne**, willing to focus my studies on **Machine Learning and Security**.
-I earned a Computer Engineering B.Sc. at the **Polytechnic University of Turin**, after spending my sophomore year as an exchange student at Tongji University (**同济大学**) in Shanghai, as winner of the PoliTong scholarship.
+I am a Computer Science M.Sc. student at **École polytechnique fédérale de Lausanne**, with a strong focus on **Machine Learning and Security**.
+I earned a Computer Engineering B.Sc. at the **Polytechnic University of Turin**, after spending my sophomore year as an exchange student at Tongji University (**同济大学**) in Shanghai, supported by PoliTong scholarship.

 I interned at the IT Consulting firm Blue Reply, part of **Reply Group**, working on **RPA** and on the development of a **chatbot**.

-I am highly curiosity-driven and my goal is to become an **ML Research Scientist**, after pursuing a Ph.D. in Computer Science, focusing on Security and Privacy in ML.
+I am highly curiosity-driven and my goal is to become an **ML Research Scientist**, after pursuing a Ph.D. in Computer Science.

 I am also swimming, sailing, and travel addicted.
 I like to call myself a *beta tester*.